Sometimes you have to liberate the leader by drowning the victim.

 4. Remember the Purpose

 Your purpose should strengthen you.
 A good leader is always driven by a sense of purpose – with a value system aligned to creating an impact and moving people’s lives.

 Individuals like Nelson Mandela and Mahatma Gandhi are good examples of leaders with a sense of strong purpose.
 They sacrificed their lives for their purpose, and that was to create a better tomorrow.

 We are living in their ‘Better Tomorrow.’
 Imagine how regressive the world would have been if not for leaders like them.

 There is no better way to do that than ‘MEDITATION.’

-It opens a doorway to uncover your true self, refining your perception of the world.
+It opens a doorway to uncovering your true self and refining your perception of the world.
 You invariably start seeing ‘good’ in everything.
 It leads you to true humility.
 You get carved into a natural leader, driven by a sense of purpose.

 Would you like to contribute a post?